prosthetichead/AshTechEngine/README.md

 Simple easy to use (and copy from!)
 MonoGame Engine with Screen Managment, Input Managment, Sprite Sheets and More

 ## Get Started
-* Clone he repository
+* Clone the repository
 * Add the project to a new MonoGame project solution as an existing project
   * Right Click the Solution -> Add -> Existing Project
 * Add a Project Reference Dependancy to the MonoGame Project
   * Right click Dependancys -> Add Project Reference -> Tick AshTechEngine

 The majority of AshTechEngine functions using the ScreenManager class.
-A ScreenManager object must be added to the main game class and added as a component.
+Add a ScreenManager object to the main game class and added as a component.
 Bellow is a basic example of a Game class using AshTechEngine.
 ```C#
 using Microsoft.Xna.Framework;